-Much has been written about the DSGVO and discussed.
-Much informative, but also contradictory.
-Some soothing voices like this video that I have from the Facebook stream of Anni Roolf have picked out, but also a lot of scaremongering - such as statements such as "Even accepting a business card could become a problem", which in this form are of course exaggeratedly subtle.
+Much has been written and discussed about the GDPR.
+Much informative, but also contradicting things.
+Some reassuring voices like this video that I got from the Facebook-Stream from Anni Roolf have picked out, but also a lot of scaremongering - such as statements such as "Even accepting a business card could become a problem", which in this form are of course exaggeratedly subtle.

 And not a few consulting services and DSGVO last-minute all-round carefree anti-panic package have emerged around the DSGVO - how serious such short-term business ideas are actually in reality, everyone likes to judge for themselves.

 That's why it has Best of HR – Berufebilder.de® so far withheld with tips.
 That is exactly why I do not want to put up the umpteenth tip list with GDPR tips at this point, but above all to point out a few well-done tips and tutorials and give a few tips that I have not read before in this context.